altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 "A::We?"
 "FL__F::I. If Martha gave an equal amount to everyone..."
 'K::So Martha did this?'
-~Kent watched Martha, and thought of Tom~
+~Kent watched Martha, and thought of Tom.
-~Of the burns, of him in the hospital bed~
+Of the burns, of him in the hospital bed~
 'K::What are you doing, Kent?'
 ~He couldn't get justice, nor would he settle for vengeance~ 'K::If all it takes is a few words...'